IAmContent/public/public-java/devices/iamcontent-pololu-servo-controllers/src/site/md/com.iamcontent.device.controller.pololu.maestro.md

 | Set position & speed | _channel position speed_ | 1 0.34 0.2 | For the servo on channel 1: set its speed to 0.2 and then set its position to 0.34. |
 | Set position, speed & acceleration | _channel position speed acceleration_ | 1 0.34 0.2 0.15 | For the servo on channel 1: set its acceleration to 0.15, then set its speed to 0.2 and then set its position to 0.34. |
 | Get position | ? _position_ | ?3 | Get the position of the servo on channel 3. |

+Note that the _PololuCommandLineDriver_ uses a [ServoSourceCalibrator](../../../../iamcontent-servo-support/src/site/md/com.iamcontent.device.servo.calibrate.md) so that the input position, speed and acceleration values are all in the range 0.0..1.0.
+The configuration file for this is at [src/main/resources/servo/calibration/pololu-maestro.json](../../main/resources/servo/calibration/pololu-maestro.json).

 ---